 RAVE Alert is MassArt's emergency notification system used to communicate with the campus community during crisis and emergency situations.
-This system allows the MassArt Public Safety Department to send a text message to mobile phones and/or an email to your MassArt account with important information regarding an emergency and steps necessary to remain as safe as possible.
+This system allows the MassArt Department of Public Safety to send a text message to mobile phones and/or an email to your MassArt account with important information regarding an emergency and steps necessary to remain as safe as possible.